ashfelloff/timelines/README.md

 ## Story Premise

 The wanderer is at the edge of existence, driven by guilt and desperation.
 His actions have caused a catastrophic collapse of his timeline.
 He hopes that by reaching the end of time, he will cease to exist and thereby undo the damage, restoring the timeline.
-Through the game, players traverse challenging levels while experiencing fragments of the character’s thoughts, although the second interactive element showcasing his internal dialogue wasn't fully implemented due to time constraints.
+Through the game, players traverse challenging levels while experiencing fragments of the character’s thoughts through our second element positioned at the top of the game.

 ## Features